-Studios can be found at every DVC resort and are very popular among DVC members for their low point values.
+Deluxe Studios can be found at every DVC resort and are very popular among DVC members for their low point values.
 While the amenities are similar among studios, they are certainly not identical.
-They not only differ in theming and views but also in layout, size, and capacity.
-In no particular order, here is my top 5 list of DVC studios based on their unique features:
+They differ not only in theming and views but also in layout, size, and capacity.
+In no particular order, here is my top 5 list of DVC Deluxe Studios based on their unique features:

 Polynesian Villas & Bungalows Lake View Deluxe Studio

 The studios at the Polynesian Villas & Bungalows are the largest DVC studios at 447 square feet and have two showers.
-As a bonus, you can get the Twilight Feast for room service, which is basically like having your own ‘Ohana feast in your villa.
-You don’t even need to worry about snagging a reservation!
-Some of the Lake View studios even provide a view of Cinderella’s Castle.
+Refurbished in 2021, these rooms now feature the popular Murphy-style pull-down beds, and lighter colors.
+Some of the Lake View Polynesian studios even provide a view of Cinderella’s Castle.

 Bay Lake Tower Theme Park View Deluxe Studio

 Yes, these are among the smallest studios, but they have a different layout from the other studios.
 Rather than having the kitchenette along the wall as in most other resorts, the Bay Lake Tower kitchenettes are in their own alcove, which makes it feel more like a kitchen.
 With this layout, there is more counter space and more storage for groceries, so everything feels less cluttered.
-With the Theme Park View, you can easily watch Happily Ever After from your own balcony and pipe in the music through your TV.
+With the Theme Park View, you can easily watch Magic Kingdom Fireworks from your own balcony and pipe in the music through your TV.
 It’s like having your own private fireworks viewing!